RahilShaik07/devops-repo/README.md

 **Website link** ---> http://wordpress.ddns.net/
 **Login Page** ---> http://wordpress.ddns.net/wp-admin

-Credentials have been shared in an emmail Please check once.
+Credentials have been shared in an email Please check once.

+Shell scripts which I have used to Create the LEMP stack.
+--
+1. setup-server.sh
+2. setup-ssl.sh
+3. setup-wordpress.sh